 Koh Mook

-Koh Mook’s beaches, Charlie Beach and Sivalai Beach, offer a peaceful, uncrowded environment, perfect if you want to escape busier tourist spots.
+Koh Mook’s biggest beaches, Charlie Beach and Sivalai Beach, offer a peaceful, uncrowded environment.

 Pros: Quiet, uncrowded beaches, basic tourist amenities, and a rustic atmosphere.